vovaxnz/annotation_tool/README.md

 ![Preview](gifs/05.gif "preview")

 8. Export annotations - E
+9. Mark image as trash - T
-9. At the corner and in the terminal you see current image ID
+10. At the corner and in the terminal you see current image ID
-10. Image annotations saved after moving to next/previous image or exporting annotations
+11. Image annotations saved after moving to next/previous image or exporting annotations